Genuine multipartite entanglement from many-electron systems

+We start by considering the case of benzene { (C$_6$H$_6$), which includes $n=6$ electrons belonging to the active space and 36 electrons frozen in doubly-occupied core orbitals ($N=42$).} The CASSCF calculations provide six delocalized $\pi$ Molecular Orbitals (MOs) $\varphi_i$, and the $n \times n$ unitary transformation $U$ is defined so as to rotate them into the six orthogonal atomic orbitals (OAOs)~\cite{Genesis,JCE-OVB} $\phi_j$ that maximize the overlap with the $2p_z$ orbitals of the C atoms (Fig. \ref{fig3}). { This transformation $U$ shares with the QFT a qualitative feature that plays a fundamental role in the generation of GME, namely the fact that each of the orbitals $\varphi_i$ is expressed as a combination, with comparable weights, of all of the $\phi_j$ (see Sec.
+I of the Supplemental Material \cite{SM})}.

+{ All the entanglement properties of the benzene ground state, including the nearly maximal value of the GME concurrence, coincide with those obtained from the single Slater determinant through the $U_{QFT}$ and from the ground state of the Hubbard ring in the case $n=6$ (Table \ref{tab:my_label}).
+This shows that the normalized projection of the benzene ground state onto the subspace characterized by a single occupation of all the $\phi_i$ orbitals, coincides with that of the Hubbard ring.
+The correspondence between the benzene molecule and the Hubbard ring is not limited to the ground state, but extends to the first excited singlet, from which we obtain the same values of the spin-pair and GME concurrences.}

+In order to gain further insight into the relation between spin entanglement { and symmetry, we compare the above case of a cyclic system (benzene) with that of two linear molecules: hexatriene (C$_{6}$H$_{8}$) and decapentaene (C$_{10}$H$_{12}$).} In both cases, starting from the multi-configurational CASSCF ground state $|\psi\rangle$ and identifying the $\phi_i$ with the OAOs, we obtain a genuinely multipartite entangled spin state.
+However, the values of $\mathcal{C}_{\rm GME}$ are significantly lower than that obtained for benzene (Table \ref{tab:my_label}). { This results from a partial dimerization of the chain, which reflects the alternation of single and double bonds along the chain, and is particularly pronounced at the edges of the molecule.
+For all the considered molecules, the minimum linear entropy, which determines the value of $\mathcal{C}_{\rm GME}$, is obtained for the subsystems consisting of the pairs of neighboring spins: the relation between the GME and the highest spin-pair concurrence is thus given by Eq. (\ref{monogamy}).}

+{ {\em Conclusions}.~ We have shown that abundant genuine multipartite entanglement (GME) can be extracted from a variety of many-electron systems and states: from ground to excited states and from non-interacting to interacting systems.

+We have demonstrated that, contrary to common wisdom, maximal GME can be extracted also from the case of single-reference states, specifically through orbital transformations defined by the quantum Fourier transform.

+By considering prominent models of electronic structure of matter --- Hubbard and {\em ab initio} atomistic models --- we have shown that close to maximal GME can also be extracted from correlated ground and excited states, through physically motivated localized orbitals.
+We have found a remarkable, quantitative agreement between the entanglement properties derived from different models that share a common cyclic symmetry.

+Through {\em ab initio} calculations, we have finally revealed system-dependent features that can affect the extraction of GME.
+In particular, we have found that linear molecules (hexatriene and decapentaene) present a pronounced dimerization of the ground state, reflected, at the chemical level, in the alternation of single and double bonds, which strongly limits the amount of GME.

-Because superselection rules are consistently fulfilled by the states we considered, the entanglement we obtain may also be available as a resource.
-The presence of extractable multipartite entanglement both in single-configuration and in realistic molecular ground states thus discloses possible developments at the experimental and technological levels.
+Because superselection rules are consistently fulfilled in our analyses, the extracted entanglement can in principle be available as a resource.
+Thus, potential developments at the experimental and technological levels are anticipated.}

 \acknowledgments The authors acknowledge financial support from the Ministero dell’Universit\`a e della Ricerca (MUR) under the Project PRIN 2022 number 2022W9W423 and the PNRR Project PE0000023-NQSTI.